• Skip to primary navigation

 Verdict:

-To be perfectly honest the food was horrible so we probably won't return in this lifetime but then what did we really expect?
+To be perfectly honest the food was disgusting so we probably won’t return in this lifetime but then what did we expect?
+We did at least leave with our souls intact.
 Children are not welcome, as are most humans it must be said.
-A blood sacrifice may be required to enter on Tuesdays and Friday night is Vampire's only night so visit at your own risk.
-If you book online you save 10% and if you're just popping in for a coffee they do loyalty cards (every 666th coffee is on the house).
+A blood sacrifice may be required to enter on Tuesdays, and Friday night is Vampire’s only so visit at your own risk.
+If you book online you save 10% and if you’re just popping in for a coffee they do loyalty cards (every 666th coffee is on the house).
 Toilets were checked and were surprisingly clean considering the amount of fresh blood on the restaurant floor.

 TL;DR